 Central City Concern is dedicated to providing a range of services, from affordable housing to employment, integrated primary and mental health care, and recovery treatment.
 Its work involves managing a variety of grants, certifications, lease agreements, equipment purchases, and partnerships across a wide range of discrete programs.
 The organization used a local server to store and manage thousands of contracts.

 Searching across the content of the contracts was impossible.
 In order to continue its mission, Central City Concern needed a way to ensure it met obligations spelled out in contracts, demonstrated the proper use of funds, and adhered to various state and federal regulations.

-The Icertis Contract Intelligence (ICI) platform is at the forefront of Central City Concern’s initiative to transform their service delivery model by digitizing many aspects of their day-to-day operations.
+The Icertis Contract Intelligence (ICI) platform is at the forefront of Central City Concern’s initiative to transform its service delivery model by digitizing many aspects of its day-to-day operations.

 “They’re going to have an opportunity to have those conversations before the budgets get baked,” Bryans says.
 “And that should equate to more funding in the long term.”